Chevella: Population

 Chevella is a town in Chevella mandal of Rangareddy district in Telangana.
-Per the Census 2011, there are 1,559 families residing in the town.
-The population of is 7,031, of which 3,553 are males and 3,478 are females thus the average sex ratio of is 979.
-The population of children of under age 7 is 894, which is 13% of the total population.
-There are 463 male children and 431 female children under age 7, thus the child sex ratio is 931, which is less than average sex ratio (979).
-The literacy rate is 72.5%, thus Chevella has a higher literacy rate than the 66.8% of Rangareddy district.
+According to the Census 2011, there are 1,559 families residing in the town.
+The population is 7,031, of which 3,553 are males and 3,478 are females; thus the average sex ratio of females to males is 979.
+The population of children under age 7 is 894, which is 13% of the total population.
+There are 463 male children and 431 female children under age 7; thus the child sex ratio is 931, which is less than the average sex ratio (979).
+The literacy rate is 72.5%, and Chevella thus has a higher literacy rate than the 66.8% of Rangareddy district.
 The male literacy rate is 81.72% and the female literacy rate is 63.08%.

 Politics

-Chevella gram panchayat is the local self-government of the village.
-The panchayat is divided into wards and each ward is represented by an elected ward member.
-The ward members are headed by a Sarpanch.
+Chevella Municipality is the local self-government of the town.
+The municipality is divided into wards and each ward is represented by an elected ward member.
+The ward members are headed by a Municipal chairman.

-Chevella was in political limelight when it was represented by Late P.Indra Reddy and after his demise his wife Sabitha Indra Reddy.
+Chevella was in the political limelight when it was represented by the late P. Indra Reddy and, after his demise, his wife Sabitha Indra Reddy.

-Chevella (SC) (Assembly constituency) of Telangana Legislative Assembly.
-The present MLA representing the constituency is Kale Yadaiah of Telangana Rashtra Samithi.
+Chevella (SC) (Assembly constituency) of Telangana Legislative Assembly: the present MLA representing the constituency is Kale Yadaiah of Bharat Rashtra Samithi.